Criminal Occurrence description

 Narrative:

 About 45 minutes after takeoff, at the cruising altitude of 7500 feet, an explosion occurred in the lavatory.
-A passengers had detonated a charge of dynamite, causing hole in the fuselage, through which he was blown out.
+A passenger had detonated a charge of dynamite, causing hole in the fuselage, through which he was blown out.
 A safe landing was carried out 17 minutes after the occurrence at George Air Force Base.

 Sources: